 Throughout the semester we will go through the different components of a virus (genome types, structure, attachment and entry, replication, release from host cell).
 This assignment is designed to integrate with what you learn each week and apply it to a semester-long project.
-You will build a virtual virus and then build a physical form of your virus out of household items.
+You will build a virtual virus.
 You will want to design a human pathogen that has pandemic potential.
 Use references to justify why you are selecting the features that you are.
 For example, if you select dsRNA genome, you need to justify why you selected this genome.
-As for building you virus, you can use any material you want.
+As for building your virus, You can use any online program (powerpoint, word, etc.) you would like to construct your virus or you can build a physical model with any material you want.
 Common materials might include push pins, yarn, pipe cleaners, wire, ribbon, used plastic containers, styrofoam shapes, etc. You may need to cut away part of the capsid to showcase the inside of your viral particle.
 Alternatively, you can take pictures at multiple steps in the process.
-This will be due by May 8th at 11:59pm CST.
+This will be due by May 6th.
 You will need to submit a photo and a 1-2 page (single spaced) report describing key aspects of your virus and why you selected those attributes for your virus and how they may contribute to the ability to cause a pandemic.
 I will award bonus points to the most creative design.